Updated: May 14

 It was a cool late summer night, the chilled breeze gave way to Fall right around the corner.
 We shared two cups of beer and talked about our hopes for the next 12 months -- namely the end of a global pandemic that hijacked our first year of marriage.
 Glancing over at the Empire State Building together and feeling so close to it helped us feel closer to our dreams.
 For a moment, it was almost as if there were no pandemic, just me, Terrell, the NYC skyline, our beers, and our dreams.
-We got lost in the feelings of what our future could while I gazed at the stars, almost asking them if we were out of our minds.
+We got lost in the feelings of what our future could be while I gazed at the stars, almost asking them if we were out of our minds.

-Out of nowhere the sound of what I thought was the start of fireworks interrupted the evening bustle of LIC.
+Out of nowhere the sound of what I thought were fireworks interrupted the evening bustle of LIC.
 A rock flew in the sky and burst into a bright fiery orange light, traveling a few seconds before turning blue and completely disappearing from the sky.
 I looked over at my husband to make sure I wasn’t seeing things and quietly yelled, “Oh my God, tell me you saw that!”
 He paused, probably as shocked as I was, and replied, “I caught the end of it.”

 I’d never felt so directly spoken to from God than that night.
 If I could put it into words, it’s almost as if God asked me to have faith in my dreams, and to expect surprises -- like that fireball.
 However, this moment is years in the making.
-It’s taken me 6 years to reconstruct my relation with God and redefine what faith means to me.
-It’s taken 6 years to believe and understand the language of the Universe in a way that makes sense to my curious spirit.
+It’s taken me several years to reconstruct my relation with God and redefine what faith means to me.
+It’s taken several years to believe and understand the language of the Universe in a way that makes sense to my curious spirit.

 Her biblical lessons took place in the tropical backyard of her cement home in the Dominican Republic.
-In nature, under the palm fronds of her coconut trees, I learned the word of God, the humility of Jesus, and the subservience of women according to the bible.
-I remember on Friday’s before sunset we hurried outside to welcome the Sabbath not daring to lift a finger for the next 24 hours because “If God rested on this day after creating the world, heavens, and earth, so should we.”
+In nature, under the palm fronds of her coconut trees, I learned the word of God, the humility of Jesus, and the subservience of women according to The Bible.
+I remember on Friday’s before sunset we hurried outside to welcome the Sabbath not daring to lift a finger for the next 24 hours because “If God rested on this day after creating the world, heavens, and Earth, so should we.”
 Abuelita was and still is dedicated to her religion.
 When she visits me these days and sees my altar she reminds me that she would rather die than serve a life that was not in service of Christ.

 I learned a lot under the palm fronds of her coconut trees,